What is Azure Policy?

 All Azure Policy data and objects are encrypted at rest.
 For more information, see Azure data encryption at rest.

-Azure Policy evaluates resources in Azure by comparing the properties of those resources to business rules.
+Azure Policy evaluates resources and actions in Azure by comparing the properties of those resources to business rules.
 These business rules, described in JSON format, are known as policy definitions.
 To simplify management, several business rules can be grouped together to form a policy initiative (sometimes called a policySet).
 Once your business rules have been formed, the policy definition or initiative is assigned to any scope of resources that Azure supports, such as management groups, subscriptions, resource groups, or individual resources.
 The assignment applies to all resources within the Resource Manager scope of that assignment.
 Subscopes can be excluded, if necessary.
 For more information, see Scope in Azure Policy.

 Azure Policy uses a JSON format to form the logic the evaluation uses to determine whether a resource is compliant or not.
 Definitions include metadata and the policy rule.
 The defined rule can use functions, parameters, logical operators, conditions, and property aliases to match exactly the scenario you want.
 The policy rule determines which resources in the scope of the assignment get evaluated.